alisomay/mep/README.md

 Currently **mep** is in early development stage and not stable.
 A release will be made when required stability is achieved.

+### Todo

+- Do not panic in `runtime_error!` macros.
+Fall back to watcher and notify user to fix the script.
+- Improve code quality.
+- Add tests where possible.